-You may change your benefits once a year during the fall open enrollment period or anytime during the year if you have a change in family status.
+You may change your benefits once a year during the fall open enrollment period or within 30-days of a family status change.

 Open enrollment is held once each year in the fall.
 During this time, you can change your benefits plans, add and drop dependents, and add or drop coverages.